Dive at Tepekong, Shark Point and the East Coast Islands

-Special safety note: Because of strong currents and deep depths at these dive sites we require all divers to have at least 50 dives experience and to wear a dive computer.
-Dive computer rental is US$10 per day if you don't have your own dive computer yet.
+Because of strong currents and deep depths at these dive sites we require all divers to have at least 50 logged dives and recent dive experience.

 GILI MIMPANG: SHARK POINT & AROUND